 5. Clicking Clicking on the Introduction to Machine Learning using Linear Regression

 Once the Introduction to Machine Learning using Linear Regression notebook is up, follow all the directions within the notebook to complete the tutorial.

 We hope that you've been able to successfully run this first tutorial introducing basic, yet very common, Machine Learning application.
 Through this tutorial we learned how to generate and explore data, train, test, visualize, and save a Linear Regression Machine Learning model.

-Next, learn how to create machine learning models to process a sentiment analysis on a batch of tweets on the Twitter sentiment analysis; additionally, if you would like to learn more on how to deploy machine learning models in production, checkout this tutorial on deploying machine learning models with structured streaming.
+Next, learn how to create machine learning models to process a sentiment analysis on a batch of tweets on the Twitter sentiment analysis.

 - Hortonworks Apache Spark Tutorials are a great resource to explore Spark in more depth